MwSpaceLLC/e-shop/README.md

 ## Contributing 🐙

-Thank you for considering contributing to the e-shop Laravel Package framework!
+Thank you for considering contributing to the e-shop Laravel Package!

 ## Security Vulnerabilities 🦑

-If you discover a security vulnerability within Laravel, please send an e-mail to Support via [e-shop@mwspace.com](mailto:e-shop@mwspace.com).
+If you discover a security vulnerability within e-shop, please send an e-mail to Support via [e-shop@mwspace.com](mailto:e-shop@mwspace.com).
 All security vulnerabilities will be promptly addressed.

 ## License 🦐